How to Identify Scam Emails

 Phishing emails often will try to impersonate another person or organization.
 Hackers will use email spoofing to create a fake email that looks legitimate.

 In this example, the visible alias is "Byu Admin".
-When looking at the actual address, it is coming from "firstname.lastname@example.org"; we can see the email is obviously not legitimate.
-If you ever see an email or link that sticks out, you should always check the actual address by hovering your mouse over the email before you open it.
+When looking at the actual address, it is coming from "email@example.com"; we can see the email is obviously not legitimate.
+If you ever see an email or link that sticks out, you should always check the actual address by hovering your mouse over the sender name.

 The goal of phishing is to steal information or deliver malware.
 To get you hooked, attackers will often include "click-baity" subject lines that make you want to open the email and follow the instructions.
 These subject lines can include words such as alert, malware, required, immediate, out of date, delayed, updated, confidential, attention, unusual, and more!